Presbyterian Church of the Good Shepherd

 Our mission is to help connect people to faith

 A Shepherd leads, cares for, and loves his sheep.
-The sheep knows the voice of their shepherd, they follow him, and him alone.
+The sheep know the voice of their shepherd, they follow him, and him alone.
 Even the lost lamb is found and carried in the loving arms of his caregiver.
 At the Presbyterian Church of the Good Shepherd we listen to the voice of the Good Shepherd, Jesus Christ; we follow the will of our creator God; we are empowered to be obedient sheep through the Holy Spirit.
 Jesus commanded us to love the Lord our God with all our heart, soul, and mind, and to love one another as he has loved us.
 That’s our challenge – lead, care for, love, and bring home God’s children.
 We invite you to join us as we journey and grow in our community of obedient and loving sheep under the care of the Good Shepherd.

 Church Mission